 6-2, 235, 4.59

 Scarbrough has the athleticism and intensity, a tough, hard-working guy in the weight room and on the field.
 He’s bigger than Barkley and comes up close on athleticism.
-His stiff-arm move is reminiscent of Bills running backs of yesteryear.
+His stiff-arm move is reminiscent of Thurman Thomas and other Bills’ running backs of yesteryear.
 I see some Karlos Williams in Scarbrough.
 He needs work on looking up to see available opportunities to bend it or bounce it, and he sure needs a healthy year.
 Here’s a nice analysis DraftTek Analyst Austin Smith wrote on Scarbrough.
 His name is recently appearing in RD4 mocks with Sony Michel and Myles Gaskin.
-Bills scouts haven’t been to his games yet, but there are two on the horizon we’ll be tracking.
+Bills scouts have been to two games now, and those middle rounds should be where they should realistically look at the position.

 Mike Weber, Ohio State